 by Leah Reynolds on September 28, 2015 in news

 Texas Baptists' Treasurer and Chief Financial Officer Jill Larsen has been named a finalist for Dallas Business Journal's CFO of the Year award.

 Larsen was selected and named a finalist by a panel of independent judges after being nominated by a close business friend.
 She will join 28 other financial executives Oct.
 26 at the CFO of Year Awards program in Dallas, where category winners will be announced.

 The past year has brought an abundance of new challenges and opportunities for Larsen as she managed two substantial projects for the Texas Baptists—restructuring the 2015 budget and steering the office relocation.

 Why new ideas are as important as old ideas

-by Rand Jenkins on September 28, 2015 in innovation
+by Rand Jenkins on September 28, 2015 in uncategorized

 I love new, creative ideas.
 Apparently so does society.
 But I'm beginning to believe society's love of new ideas comes at the cost of established ideals.

 A new idea or a person's new identity is praised for being a bold voice.
 It does take courage to pioneer a movement.
 However, in a rapidly changing society it also takes courage to be a bold voice on one's traditional values of God, His Love, His Son and His desire that we come to Him and follow Him.